MXLarge Logo

 MXlarge: Have you had much to do with Antonio?
 I'm assuming he's going to be the team manager.

 MXlarge: Do you have any goals?
 I know you don't want to really be running around in fourth or fifth or something like that.
-You'd rather be winning Grand Prix, but do you have any sort of goal for 2025?
+You'd rather be winning Grand Prix's, but do you have any sort of goal for 2025?

 Seewer: I think the goal is, I don't know.
 It's so hard to say after two days on the bike.
 We need a few more months or weeks, but like the goal would be to win a race next year, to win a race would be insane for a brand just coming into GP.
 Especially the level where MXGP is at now, you know like, these guys are fast, and you know they know what they're doing and they're level in the first few guys is super fast.